Die Hard with a Vengeance: Plot

-Simon blows up a cofferdam and floods the tunnel, but McClane escapes and reunites with Carver.
-Surviving a car chase with Simon's men, the pair find that they were carrying enough money to pay for a bridge toll.
+Simon blows up a cofferdam to flood the tunnel, but McClane escapes and reunites with Carver.
+Surviving a car chase with Simon's men, the pair find all the men were carrying exactly enough money to pay a bridge toll.
 The pair sneak aboard a tanker docked in the Long Island Sound, but Simon's associates capture them and tie them up next to a bomb.
-Simon explains that his school threat was fake and broadcasts a message claiming that he is planning on destroying the tanker to destabilize the Western world's economy.
+Simon explains that his school threat was fake and broadcasts a message claiming that he is planning on destroying the tanker filled with the bullion to destabilize the Western world's economy.
 After he leaves, Carver and McClane free themselves and escape the tanker just before the bomb detonates.
-As McClane and Carver are debriefed by the NYPD, McClane informs them that none of the bullion Simon's men stole was on the tanker's cargo hold, having deduced that Simon had intended to keep all of it for himself using his knowledge of the Gruber family's modus operandi.
+As McClane and Carver are debriefed by the NYPD, McClane informs them that none of the bullion Simon's men stole was in the tanker's cargo hold, having deduced that Simon had intended to keep all of it for himself, using his knowledge of the Gruber family's modus operandi.

-While attempting to place a call to his estranged wife Holly, McClane glances at a bottle of aspirin given to him by Simon onboard the tanker and notices that it was purchased at a truck stop in the Canadian province of Quebec on the Canada–United States border.
+While attempting to place a call to his estranged wife Holly, McClane glances at a bottle of aspirin given to him by Simon on board the tanker and notices that it was purchased at a truck stop in Quebec on the Canada–United States border.
 McClane informs the NYPD of his discovery, and joins them and Carver as they rush towards a warehouse near the truck stop where Simon and his men are redistributing the bullion and planning their escape.
 The rest of Simon's men are quickly apprehended by law enforcement personnel, though Simon and his girlfriend Katya attempt to escape in a helicopter, attacking McClane.
-McClane shoots at an overhead power line, which falls onto the helicopter, causing it to crash into the ground and explode.
+McClane shoots at an overhead power line which falls onto the helicopter, causing it to crash and explode, killing Simon and Katya.
 While they are celebrating their triumph, Carver persuades McClane to place another call to Holly.